 The Birth of Jesus, Part IV.
 The Two Versions of the Birth Story

-Please login or signup to read the full essay.
+Please login with your account to read this essay.

-Question & Answer
+Question

 I wonder if you have ever thought abut producing a monthly homily for those of us weary to death of two hundred years of scripture scholarship being ignored in what we hear.
 Last week it was, “You are Peter...” and not one word about whether or not Jesus actually said it or even that the original building was to be of a polis.
 Some years ago I did this for some of my friends and posted them to me website at www.chartherineberrystidsen.org, but I do not have your expertise or pastoral experience.
 I’m a Catholic laywoman, now widowed, who took seriously the documents of Vatican II and trained to the PhD level to be one of those lay leaders who were to balance the clerical mind-set in decisions in my church.
 Of course, I have no forum to do so.
 Anyway, just a thought from a weary traveler in Christian country.